zmtomorrow/NeLLoC/README.md

 ## Update:
-We proposed a parallel implmentation of Nelloc, see https://arxiv.org/pdf/2201.05213.pdf for details.
+We proposed a parallel implmentation of NelloC, see https://arxiv.org/pdf/2201.05213.pdf for details.